rerdavies/pipedal/README.md

 ## System Requirements

-* A Raspberry PI 4B or 400, with at least 2GB of RAM to run, and at least 4GB of RAM to build.
+* A Raspberry PI 4B or 400, with at least 2GB of RAM to run (4GB recommended).
+* To build PiPedal, at least 4GB (8GB recommended).
 * An external USB Audio Adapter, or a Pi audio hat with at least one audio input, and one audio output.

 PiPedal has been tested on the following Operating Systems: